Robert S. Duncan: Landscape with Rainbow (1859)

 Not knowing what her intentions were, this marvelous work by Robert Seldon Duncanson reminds us that the liberal arts “carry with them the power to mend our hearts”.
 Considering where we are currently at in the art world during these challenging times, I also want to see her choice as a symbol that the arts are “conducive to our happiness and well-being”.

-PBS News Hour, “Senator Roy Blunt presents painting to Biden in honor of inauguration“, 21 January 2021.
+images: PBS News Hour, “Senator Roy Blunt presents painting to Biden in honor of inauguration“, 21 January 2021.